Skip banner and navigation tools.

 E-mail address

-If a valid address is supplied, an e-mail will be dispatched when each of the requested products has been produced.
+If a valid address is supplied, an e-mail will be dispatched when each of the requested products has been produced, or the process fails for some reason.
 We recommend that you use this facility, as jobs can take a long time to complete.
 The e-mail address will include the URL of your finished products.

 Back to contents | Back to product generator